WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Emma-Karoune/Weekly-Meetings.md

 #### Who did you help this week?

-* Sorted out the github tangle for GA.
+* Sorted out the github tangle for GA and we had a mentor meeting.
 * Helping MS to plan CW21 Turing Way session.
-* Helped ED to set up a folder on project repository - trying to take this extra work of uploading and formatting resources off him so he can concentrate on the the database.
+* Set up a folder on project repository for ED - trying to take this extra work of uploading and formatting resources off him so he can concentrate on the the database.

 #### Who helped you this week?